stbnrivas/dataModels/specs/Weather/WeatherForecast/README.md

 # Weather Forecast

-This folder contains a set of scripts which allow to expose a NGSIv2 endpoint intended to provide weather forecasts.
+This folder contains a set of scripts which allow to expose a NGSI v2 endpoint intended to provide weather forecasts.

 Source of weather forecast are the